-There are different types of anodise, most commonly referred to as Type I-Chromic Acid Anodise, Type II-Sdlfuric Acid Anodise, and Type III Hard Anodise or Hardcoat from the Mil-A-8625 designation.
+There are different types of anodise, most commonly referred to as Type I-Chromic Acid Anodise, Type II-sulphuric Acid Anodise, and Type III Hard Anodise or Hardcoat from the Mil-A-8625 designation.

 Other less common types are phosphoric acid and titanium anodise.

 The anodise is a porous structure that grows out of the base aluminum and absorbs colored dye very well.
-This is done through a secondary operation with either an organic or inorganic coloring.
-Any colored anodise is required to be sealed following processing in order to preserve the color.
+This is done through a secondary operation with either an organic or inorganic colouring.
+Any coloured anodise is required to be sealed following processing in order to preserve the color.

 Chromic Acid Anodise:

-Chromic anodise appears much grayer in color and being thinner absorbsless color when dyed.
+Chromic anodise appears much greyer in color and being thinner absorbs less color when dyed.

 This limits chromic acid anodise as a decorative finish, however, it can be dyed black for use as a non-reflective, protective coating on housings for optical components.
-Even black dyed chromic anodise is lighter in appearance (grayer), than conventional sdlfuric black anodize.
+Even black dyed chromic anodise is lighter in appearance (greyer), than conventional sulphuric black anodize.

 Chromic Acid Anodise Features: